 Module (unit) leader.
 Each course unit has a unit leader who takes overall responsibility for the unit.
 The roles are performed in conjunction with the Academic Coordinator (Programme Leader) and both are supported by Student Support Officers to whom each student is assigned.
 Roles include ensuring that the units are appropriately set up to reflect any changes based on feedback from the previous semester, that tutors are assigned as online facilitators to each of the Topics and as assignments markers.
 There will also be some reporting requirements.

 Individuals or organisations.
 We welcome suggestions from those who wish to collaborate and join this initiative in any capacity, including suggestions for the development of new course modules, and from individuals or organisations.
-Please get in touch if you would like to join in or would like further information through the contact form.
+If you would like to join in please fill out our Tutor Registration Form.
+Please get in touch through the contact form.

 What will I get out of being a tutor?